tatumio/tatum-php/docs/Api/XRPApi.md

 <h4>10 credits per API call.</h4>

-<p> <p>Modify XRP account settings.
+ Modify XRP account settings.
 If an XRP account should be an issuer of the custom asset, this accounts should have rippling enabled to true.
 In order to support off-chain processing, required destination tag should be set on the account.

  This operation needs the private key of the blockchain address.
 Every time the funds are transferred, the transaction must be signed with the corresponding private key.
 No one should ever send it's own private keys to the internet because there is a strong possibility of stealing keys and loss of funds.
 In this method, it is possible to enter privateKey or signatureId.
 PrivateKey should be used only for quick development on testnet versions of blockchain when there is no risk of losing funds.
 In production, <a href="https://github.com/tatumio/tatum-kms" target="_blank">Tatum KMS</a> should be used for the highest security standards, and signatureId should be present in the request.
-Alternatively, using the Tatum client library for supported languages. </p>
+Alternatively, using the Tatum client library for supported languages.

 ### Example